 Facts about the Canadian Flag

 The current Canadian flag was raised up in 1965 for the first time.
 Its author was Dr. George Stanley, who intended to capture several important elements of Canadian history.
 The central theme of the flag is a maple leaf, which refers to the indigenous population that has been using the maple sap for centuries, and which still is a traditional Canadian product.
 Maple leaf became a symbol of Canadian athletes in the 20th century and also a symbol of Canadian soldiers in both world wars.
-Red leaf is placed on a white background and the flag is lined with two vertical red stripes.
-Red and white are referring to historical ties to the UK – it was red and white flag with the St. George’s cross which was erected by John Cabot on Canadian soil in 1497.
+A red leaf is placed on a white background and the flag is lined with two vertical red stripes.
+Red and white are referring to historical ties to the UK – it was a red and white flag with the St. George’s cross which was erected by John Cabot on Canadian soil in 1497.